lmullen/jsr/_source/issues/vol15/rohrer.markdown

     paternalistic ways.

 [^10]: Such antebellum African-American sources include slave narratives
     and black newspapers.
-See William Wells Brown, Narrative of the Life of William W. Brown, A Fugitive Slave (Boston: Anti-Slavery Society Office, 1848), Lewis and Milton Clarke, Narratives of the Sufferings of Lewis and Milton Clarke, Sons of a Soldier of the Revolution, During a Captivity of More than Twenty Years Among the Slaveholders of Kentucky, One of the So Called Christian States of North America.
+See William Wells Brown, *Narrative of the Life of William W. Brown, A Fugitive Slave* (Boston: Anti-Slavery Society Office, 1848), Lewis and Milton Clarke, *Narratives of the Sufferings of Lewis and Milton Clarke, Sons of a Soldier of the Revolution, During a Captivity of More than Twenty Years Among the Slaveholders of Kentucky, One of the So Called Christian States of North America.
-    Dictated by Themselves (Boston: Published by Bela Marsh, 1846) and Harriet Ann Jacobs, Incidents in the Life of a Slave Girl, Written by Herself, ed.
+    Dictated by Themselves* (Boston: Published by Bela Marsh, 1846) and Harriet Ann Jacobs, *Incidents in the Life of a Slave Girl, Written by Herself*, ed.
 Jean Fagin Yellin (1861; New York: Harcourt Brace Company, 1973).
-See also John B. Boles, ed., Masters and Slaves in the House of the Lord: Race and Religion in the American South, 1740–1870 (Lexington: University Press of Kentucky, 1988).
+See also John B. Boles, ed., *Masters and Slaves in the House of the Lord: Race and Religion in the American South, 1740–1870* (Lexington: University Press of Kentucky, 1988).

-[^11]: See Janet Duitsman Cornelius, Slave Missions and the Black Church
+[^11]: See Janet Duitsman Cornelius, *Slave Missions and the Black Church
-    in the Antebellum South (Columbia: University of South Carolina Press, 1999); Alonzo Johnson and Paul Jersild, eds., "Ain't Gonna Lay My ‘Ligion Down": African American Religion in the South (Columbia: University of South Carolina Press, 1996); Albert J.
+    in the Antebellum South* (Columbia: University of South Carolina Press, 1999); Alonzo Johnson and Paul Jersild, eds., *"Ain't Gonna Lay My ‘Ligion Down": African American Religion in the South* (Columbia: University of South Carolina Press, 1996); Albert J.
-    Raboteau, Slave Religion: The "Invisible Institution" in the Antebellum South (New York: Oxford University Press, 1978); and Milton C. Sernett, Black Religion and American Evangelicalism: White Protestants, Plantation Missions and the Flowering of Negro Christianity, 1787–1865 (Metuchen, N.J.: Scarecrow Press, 1975).
+    Raboteau, *Slave Religion: The "Invisible Institution" in the Antebellum South* (New York: Oxford University Press, 1978); and Milton C. Sernett, *Black Religion and American Evangelicalism: White Protestants, Plantation Missions and the Flowering of Negro Christianity, 1787–1865* (Metuchen, N.J.: Scarecrow Press, 1975).
     Nonetheless, not all scholars accept this characterization of slave religious life.
 For example, Charles F. Irons argues that significant interaction between black and white Virginians existed relative to the development of evangelical Christianity in the antebellum South.
-See Charles F. Irons, The Origins of Proslavery
+See Charles F. Irons, *The Origins of Proslavery
-    Christianity: White and Black Evangelicals in Colonial and Antebellum Virginia (Chapel Hill: University of North Carolina Press, 2008).
+    Christianity: White and Black Evangelicals in Colonial and Antebellum Virginia* (Chapel Hill: University of North Carolina Press, 2008).

 [^12]: These post-bellum sources are of tantamount importance for what